M (1931 film): Plot

 In Berlin, a group of children are playing an elimination game in the courtyard of an apartment building using a macabre chant about a child-killer.
 Frau Beckmann sets the table for lunch, waiting for her daughter Elsie to come home from school.
 A wanted poster warns of a serial killer preying on children, as anxious parents wait outside a school.

 Elsie leaves school, bouncing a ball on her way home.
 She is approached by Hans Beckert, who is whistling "In the Hall of the Mountain King" by Edvard Grieg.
 He offers to buy her a balloon from a blind street vendor, and walks and talks with her.
 Elsie's place at the table remains empty, her ball rolls away through a patch of grass, and her balloon gets briefly caught in the telephone lines overhead before blowing away in the wind.

 In the wake of Elsie's disappearance, anxiety runs high among the public.
-Beckert sends an anonymous letter to the newspapers taking credit for the child murders and promising that he will commit others.
+Beckert sends an anonymous letter to the newspapers taking responsibility for the child murders and promising that he will commit others.
 The police extract clues from the letter using the new techniques of fingerprinting and handwriting analysis.
 Under mounting pressure from the government, the police work around the clock.
 Inspector Karl Lohmann, head of the homicide squad, instructs his men to intensify their search and to check the records of recently released psychiatric patients, focusing on any with a history of violence against children.

 They stage frequent raids in seedier parts of the city to question known criminals, disrupting organized crime so badly that Der Schränker ("The Safecracker") summons the bosses of Berlin's Ringvereine to a conference to address the situation.
 They decide to organize their own manhunt, assigning beggars to watch the children.
 The police search Beckert's rented room, find evidence there connecting him to both the letter and a past crime scene, and lie in wait to arrest him.

 Beckert sees a young girl in the reflection of a shop window and begins to follow her, but stops when the girl meets her mother.
 He encounters another girl and befriends her, but the blind balloon vendor recognizes his whistling.
 The vendor alerts one of his friends, who follows Beckert and sees him inside a shop with the girl.
 As the two exit onto the street, the man chalks the letter "M" (for Mörder, "murderer") onto his palm, pretends to trip, and bumps into Beckert, marking the back of his overcoat with the letter.
 The girl eventually notices the chalk and offers to clean it for him, but before she finishes, Beckert realizes he is being watched and flees without her.